MicrosoftDocs/customer-insights/ci-docs/audience-insights/work-with-business-accounts.md

 You can then [ingest data](data-sources.md) for business accounts and related contacts as data sources from all supported sources.

 After unifying the data, [specify account hierarchies](relationships.md#set-up-account-hierarchies) as part of the relationship configuration.
+You can also [configure semantic mappings](semantic-mappings.md) to connect contact and account entities.

 ## Switch between primary target audience